Sandi Peterson: Johnson & Johnson

 In December 2012, Peterson accepted a position at Johnson & Johnson as group worldwide chairman, which made her the highest-ranking woman at the company.
 The Wall Street Journal reported that Johnson & Johnson had "wooed" Peterson during the hiring process for several months.
 Before Peterson was hired, the company had been reported as having difficulties with product recalls and declining sales.
 Peterson's hiring was part of a company-wide overhaul meant to address these issues.
 Peterson also joined the company's executive committee and relocated from Germany, where she had worked for Bayer, to New Brunswick, New Jersey, where Johnson & Johnson is headquartered.

-At Johnson & Johnson, Peterson was vocal about the company's need to further the roles of women in the workplace.
-By 2014, the company had doubled its number of women in executive leadership positions, to 33% of its corporate staff.
-When interviewed about the change, Peterson said, "If you think of it, the population is half female, so that's where we should be [in terms of leadership].
-We feel pretty good, but we still have a long way to go".